jzombie/rust-build-resource-byte-arrays/README.md

 ## Crates

 1. **[`embed-bytes`](embed-bytes/)**
-   A crate for embedding byte arrays as Rust constants, with optional `.bin` file outputs and support for conditional compilation.
+  This crate is designed for use in the `build.rs` file of a Rust project, simplifying the embedding and management of byte arrays.
+It automatically generates a directory of `.bin` files along with a corresponding Rust file, named to match the directory, which includes `include_bytes!` macro references for each .bin file.

+  When used as a `build.rs` preprocessor, it introduces zero-cost abstractions into the resulting binary.

 2. **[`embed-resources`](embed-resources/)**
-   A higher-level crate built on `embed-bytes`, adding support for embedding files, URLs, and in-memory data with optional compression.
+  A higher-level crate built on top of `embed-bytes`, extending functionality to include embedding files, URLs, and in-memory data with optional compression.

+  Like `embed-bytes`, it operates as a `build.rs` preprocessor to embed resources as zero-cost abstractions in the final binary.

 ## Usage